Danielmanoj/rl-value-iteration/README.md

 ## POLICY ITERATION ALGORITHM
 The policy iteration algorithm is a method for finding the optimal policy in a Markov Decision Process (MDP).
 It alternates between policy evaluation (finding the value function for a fixed policy) and policy improvement (updating the policy using the new value function).

-## VALUE ITERATION FUNCTION
+## VALUE ITERATION ALGORITHM

-The value iteration algorithm is another method for solving MDPs.
-It iteratively updates the value function using a Bellman optimality equation until the value function converges.
-Once the value function converges, the optimal policy can be derived by choosing the action that maximizes the expected value of the next state.
+- Value iteration is a method of computing an optimal MDP policy  and its value.
+- It begins with an initial guess for the value function, and iteratively updates it towards the optimal value function, according to the Bellman optimality equation.
+- The algorithm is guaranteed to converge to the optimal value function, and in the process of doing so, also converges to the optimal policy.

+The algorithm is as follows:
+1. Initialize the value function `V(s)` arbitrarily for all states `s`.
+2. Repeat until convergence:
+    - Initialize aaction-value function `Q(s, a)` arbitrarily for all states `s` and actions `a`.
+    - For all the states s and all the action a of every state:
+        - Update the action-value function `Q(s, a)` using the Bellman equation.
+        - Take the value function `V(s)` to be the maximum of `Q(s, a)` over all actions `a`.
+        - Check if the maximum difference between `Old V` and `new V` is less than `theta`, where theta is a **small positive number** that determines the **accuracy of estimation**.
+3. If the maximum difference between Old V and new V is greater than theta, then
+    - Update the value function `V` with the **maximum action-value** from `Q`.
+    - Go to **step 2**.
+4. The optimal policy can be constructed by taking the **argmax** of the action-value function `Q(s, a)` over all actions `a`.
+5. Return the optimal policy and the optimal value function.
 ### Name: MANOJ G
 ### Register Number:212222240060
 ```